joedrago/node-crackers/README.md

 The organize and cleanup commandlines are simple tools used to organize your directories.
 Use -x with caution!

+There are two querystring options available: `altzoom` and `preload` (true/false). `altzoom` will use a quadrant-based zoom in the bottom center of the screen, and `preload` will attempt to preload all images (in order) as you read, so you never have to wait for the next image to load. `preload` is on by default when browsing on the desktop.

 Libraries Used
 --------------